maria8719/week9-redux-basics/readme.md

 They have to keep the state consistent in the frontend application without making any more requests to the backend application.
 They have to give the user an effortless and pleasant experience when using the application.

 In React, data flows unidirectionally.
 This means that we can only pass data from a parent to a child component.
-This can become a hassle and pretty complex when we start dealing with very large scaled applications.
+This can become a hassle and pretty complex (aka <a href="https://kentcdodds.com/blog/prop-drilling">prop-drilling</a>) when we start dealing with very large scaled applications.

 ![Without Redux](images/without_redux.png)